+A Material Accounting Period is a period of time during which CoC Material and/or Eligible Scrap Inputs and Outputs are accounted for and reconciled.

+The Material Accounting System needs to set this parameter to allow Input Quantities to be averaged over a given period (e.g. monthly, quarterly or annually).

+The Entity can decide how long to set their Material Accounting Period, which can be up to a maximum of twelve months.
+When establishing the Material Accounting Period, the Entity should consider:

+- The variability of CoC Material vs Non-CoC Material supply, and what timeframes may work best to plan for and manage potential demand for CoC Material Output and/or claims. - The implications of criterion 8.9 which allows Positive Balances to be carried over for just one Material Accounting Period. - CoC criterion 1.7 which requires annual reporting to ASI for the calendar year.

-- A Material Accounting Period is a period of time during which CoC Material and/or Eligible Scrap Inputs and Outputs are accounted for and reconciled. - The Material Accounting System needs to set this parameter to allow Input Quantities to be averaged over a given period (e.g., monthly, quarterly or annually). - A one-year period provides apparent flexibility, which is not intended for a situation where the Entity is waiting for Third Party CoC Material supply to materialise.
-Outputting CoC Material before having received a guarantee of CoC Material Input and planning to compensate this later in the Material Accounting Period presents a risk of Non-Conformance if the mass balance accounting does not reconcile at the end of the year. - A short-term negative mass balance is possible if the supply is anticipated from an Entity that is already Chain of Custody Certified and will not result in a negative mass balance at the end of the accounting period.
-The Entity should be aware of the risks of Non-Conformance if supply does not materialise and have the ability to adjust future delivery commitments if required. - In such situations, which are not categorised as Force Majeure, the use of Internal Overdraw (see Criterion 8.9) is not applicable. - The Entity can decide how long to set their Material Accounting Period, which can be up to a maximum of twelve months.
-When establishing the Material Accounting Period, the Entity should consider: - o The variability of CoC Material vs Non-CoC Material supply, and what timeframes may work best to plan for and manage potential demand for CoC Material Output and/or claims - The implications of Criterion 8.10 which allows Positive Balances to be carried over for just one Material Accounting Period - \circ $\,$ CoC Criterion 1.7 which requires annual reporting to ASI for the calendar year.
+A one-year period provides apparent flexibility, which is not intended for a situation where the Entity is waiting for Third Party CoC Material supply to materialise.
+Outputting CoC Material before having received a guarantee of CoC Material Input and planning to compensate this later in the Material Accounting Period presents a risk of Non-Conformance if the mass balance accounting does not reconcile at the end of the year.

+A short-term negative mass balance is possible if the supply is anticipated from an Entity that is already CoC Certified and will not result in a negative mass balance at the end of the accounting period.
+The Entity should be aware of the risks of Non-Conformance if supply does not materialise and have the ability to adjust future delivery commitments if required.

+In such situations, which are not categorised as Force Majeure, the use of Internal Overdraw (see criterion 8.8) is not applicable.